input-output-hk/marlowe/marlowe-spec-test/README.md

 # Marlowe Spec Test

-This tool is a test suite that checks if a particular Marlowe implementation conforms to the specification.
+This documentation refers to the Marlowe Test Spec Driver, a test suite that checks that a particular Marlowe implementation conforms to the specification.

-The tool receives as an argument the path to a process (with no arguments) that we call "client process".
-The client process listens for semantic requests over `stdin` and replies via `stdout`, any `stderr` message is just printed.
+The driver receives as an argument the path to a program that we call "client process".
+The client process is called with no arguments, and it listens for requests over `stdin` and replies via `stdout`, any `stderr` message is treated as debug information.

 ## Usage

 **Important Note**

-We haven't packaged the tool yet, so in order to run it, you need to be inside the `nix develop` shell and execute it with `cabal run`.
+We haven't packaged the driver yet, so in order to run it, you need to be inside the `nix develop` shell and execute it with `cabal run`.

 ```bash
 # Whenever you see something like